langflow-ai/langflow/docs/docs/Guides/guides-chat-memory.md

 In any project, as long as there are [**Chat**](/components-io) being used, memories are always being stored by default.
 These are messages from a user to the AI or vice-versa.

-To see and access this history of messages, Langflow features a component called **Chat Memory**.
+To see and access this history of messages, Langflow features a component called [Message history](/components-helpers#memory-history).
 It retrieves previous messages and outputs them in structured format or parsed.

 To learn the basics about memory in Langflow, check out the [Memory Chatbot](/starter-projects-memory-chatbot) starter example.